7 Day Bali Itinerary For First Timers | How To Spend A Week In Bali

 Scooters for rent

 Public transport in Bali is non-existent apart from some public minibuses called bemo.
 Don’t despair, there are a number of ways to get around Bali on your first holiday in Bali.
 Renting a bicycle, scooter or car is possible.
 Beware, the traffic is chaotic!
 Bikes, scooters, cars and animals all sharing the same lane and coming from every direction.
 And the roads are often in a bad condition.
 Scooter accidents can happen often so unless you are an experienced scooter rider I would suggest you avoid a scooter unless you want to spend your holiday lying in a hospital bed.
 But if you do try to ride a scooter, just be very careful.
 Don’t forget to take an International Drivers Licence so you can rent a vehicle and ensure you have travel insurance for any mishaps.
-I highly recommend World Nomads and SafetyWing.
+I highly recommend World Nomads for a general holiday policy and SafetyWing for travel and health insurane.
 Read my review on SafetyWing here.

 Two other transport options are taxi and hiring a private driver.
 There are two types of taxis in Bali.
 Bluebird Taxis and the rest.
 Bluebird taxis go by the meter and are very safe to use.
 They even have their own app.
 Non-Bluebird taxis usually have a number of tricks up their sleeves like claiming their meter is broken or taking you the long way to get to your destination.